 How do you measure the success of your B2B marketing strategy?

-”Some people call these vanity metrics, but they are an indication what people are engaged and are paying attention to this,” Ashley said.
+”Some people call these vanity metrics, but they are an indication of what people are engaged and are paying attention to this,” Ashley said.
 But keep in mind to not just look at one metric.
 Look at the overall picture.

 At the end of the day, marketing is a numbers game.
 Tamara Burkett reminded us on the Business Storytelling Podcast that 3 percent of your relevant audience is ready to buy.
-That also means that you have to reach a good-sized audience of prospects to even have that pool of potential.
+That also means that you have to reach a good-sized audience of prospects even to have that pool of potential.